gogins/csound-cxx-opcodes/README.md

 	 * the values returned from the `clang_invoke` opcode.
 Performs the
 	 * same work as `iopadr` in a standard Csound opcode definition.
 The
 	 * `opds` argument can be used to find many things about the invoking
-	 * opcode and its enclosing instrument.
+	 * opcode, its enclosing instrument, and the running instance of Csound.
 	 */
 	virtual int init(CSOUND *csound, OPDS *opds, MYFLT **outputs, MYFLT **inputs) = 0;
 	/**